 A car with a large battery bank is less vulnerable to cold than a small NEV.
 You're more likely to be suffering from cold batteries in your Zenn than in your S-10 conversion, because that big wad of batteries huddled together for warmth behind the cab of your S-10 does a lot better job at retaining its heat through the winter than your little Zenn, which splits its battery bank fore and aft under the floor (surface area to volume ratio, if you speak geek).
 Got a Leaf or a Tesla?
 They've already figured this out for you.
 Stay plugged in, garage if you can.
 Boom.

 One more thing about those expensive EV batteries: You don't want to overdo the heating thing.
-It reduces your range to let your batteries get chilly, but that doesn't hurt them.
+It reduces your range to let your batteries get chilly, but that doesn't hurt them (up to a point).
 It's just annoying.
 But even a little excessive heat?
 That'll reduce their cycle lives, and you'll wind up replacing them ahead of schedule.